 When should I apply?

-Before starting to complete the application form, make sure you have all the necessary information and documents ready (see application checklist).
+Before starting to complete the application form, make sure you have all the necessary information and documents ready (see Guide for applicants).
 Careful preparation of these documents will take some time.
 After this preliminary work, you can begin your online application.
 In order to avoid facing any technical problems, we request you to start uploading information well before the deadline and submit early.
-The closing date for applications is the 15th of September.
+The closing date for applications for scholarship is the 15th of September.

 What if I have technical difficulties using the online application system?